iamsiva11/Keras-Deeplearn/README.md

 It is released under the permissive MIT license.
 Keras was developed and maintained by Francois Chollet, a Google engineer

-Keras wraps both the TensorFlow and Theano libraries, abstracting their capabilities and hiding their complexity.

-Keras is designed for minimalism and modularity allowing you to very quickly define deep learning models.
+Keras wraps both the TensorFlow and Theano libraries, abstracting their capabilities and hiding their complexity.Keras is designed for minimalism and modularity allowing you to very quickly define deep learning models.

 Keras is compatible with: Python 2.7-3.5.